 The Shamrock is a PCB-Celtic knot shaped like a shamrock with 20 LEDs.
-The LEDs are intependantly controlled by an ATTINY 13 using charlieplexing.
+The LEDs are independently controlled by an ATTINY 13 using charlieplexing.
 Code is uploaded to the device with AVR dude using a Bus Pirate, a AVRisp mk II or similar.
-It is not arduino compatable.
+It is not Arduino compatible.
 It comes pre-programmed in the kit.

 - 3D printer plastic cut into small pieces (I usually use a transparent PET)